-Dr Elena (ellie) Woodacre is Senior Lecturer in Early Modern European History.
+Dr Elena (Ellie) Woodacre is Reader in Renaissance History.
 She began her undergraduate studies in her native USA and completed her BA in Humanities with Classical Studies with the OU after she moved to the UK.
 She received an MA in Medieval Studies (with Merit) from the University of Reading in 2006 and shortly thereafter began her doctoral studies at Bath Spa University.
 Her PhD thesis was titled 'The Queens of Navarre 1274-1512: Succession, Politics and Partnership and focussed on issues surrounding female rule, matrimonial politics and the relationship between reigning queens and consort kings'.
-Her post-doctoral research investigates the female kinship network between four queens who were all first cousins at the turn of the 16th century.
+Her recent research has been focused on global, comparative work on queenship and on the economic agency and activity of royal women.
+She has also been researching the life of Joan of Navarre, duchess of Brittany and later consort queen of Henry IV of England for a forthcoming monograph.

-She joined the History Department at Winchester in 2012 and is currently the Faculty Coordinator for Postgraduate Research Degrees.
+She joined the History Department at Winchester in 2012 and served as the Faculty Coordinator for Postgraduate Research Degrees.

 Areas of expertise

-- French and Iberian history (especially the history of Navarre)
+- Medieval/early modern French and Iberian history; especially the history of Navarre

 Books and book chapters